Pauline privilege

-The Pauline privilege (privilegium Paulinum) is the allowance by the Roman Catholic Church of the dissolution of marriage of two persons not baptized at the time the marriage occurred.
+The Pauline privilege (privilegium Paulinum) is the allowance by the Catholic Church of the dissolution of marriage of two persons not baptized at the time the marriage occurred.
 The Pauline privilege is drawn from the Apostle Paul's instructions in the First Epistle to the Corinthians.

 Origin

 The Pauline privilege is the allowance by the Church of the dissolution of marriage of two persons not baptized at the time the marriage occurred.

 1 Corinthians 7:10–15 states:To the married I give charge, not I but the Lord, that the wife should not separate from her husband (but if she does, let her remain single or else be reconciled to her husband) --and that the husband should not divorce his wife.
 To the rest I say, not the Lord, that if any brother has a wife who is an unbeliever, and she consents to live with him, he should not divorce her.
 If any woman has a husband who is an unbeliever, and he consents to live with her, she should not divorce him.
 For the unbelieving husband is consecrated through his wife, and the unbelieving wife is consecrated through her husband.
 Otherwise, your children would be unclean, but as it is they are holy.
 15 But if the unbelieving partner desires to separate, let it be so; in such a case the brother or sister is not bound.
 For God has called us to peace."

 The first section, "not I but the Lord", roughly matches Jesus' teaching on divorce, found in an antithesis (Matthew 5:32) with parallels in Matthew 19:9, Luke 16:18, and Mark 10:11.
 The second section, "I say, not the Lord", gives Paul's own teaching on divorce, and was initiated to address a serious pastoral problem in the Church in Corinth where problems apparently developed in marriages between believers and unbelievers.
 Therefore, in instances where the unbaptized spouse left the newly baptized spouse, Paul allowed the latter to enter into a new marriage.